 Falls police probing homicide, city's seventh of 2022

 Jul.
-30—Niagara Falls police are investigating the city's seventh homicide this year.
+31—Niagara Falls police are investigating the city's seventh homicide this year.

 Firefighters and emergency medical services personnel were called to a property in the 500 block of 19th Street for a report of a male that had "passed out" around 10:56 p.m.
 Friday.
-They found the body of an adult male outside the rear balcony of the building.
-While attending to the male, they discovered a single gunshot wound in his back and the male was pronounced dead at the scene.
+They found the body of a 59-year-old male outside the rear balcony of the building.
+While attending to the male, they discovered a single gunshot wound in his back.
+He was pronounced dead at the scene.

-Niagara Falls were dispatched to the scene and it was later confirmed that detectives are investigating the incident as a homicide.
+Niagara Falls Police Detectives are continuing their investigation and ask anyone with information to contact the Niagara Falls Police Departments Criminal Investigation Division at (716) 286-4553 or the general information line at (716) 286-4711.